svenbolte/chartscodes/readme.txt

 =====================================================================================================================

 == Changelog ==

+= 11.1.109 =
+fontawesome updates, some icons added. only needed when not penguin-mod theme

 = 11.1.107 =
 [Carlogos] updated and their origin land iso added to display flag of origin on shortcode use.